-The following is a summary of Third Party Monitor independent monitoring results and findings for the six-month period commencing July 1, 2014 and ending December 31, 2014:
+The following is a summary of Third Party Monitor independent monitoring results and findings for the six-month period commencing July 1, 2015 and ending December 31, 2015:

-- Monitoring and documentation of diesel equipment utilized or proposed for utilization on four (4) LAX Master Plan projects.
-A total of approximately 588 pieces of diesel equipment were independently assessed to determine compatibility with a commercially available CARB/EPAverified diesel emission control system.
+- Monitoring and documentation of diesel equipment utilized or proposed for utilization on three (3) LAX Master Plan projects.
+A total of approximately 703 pieces of diesel equipment were independently assessed to determine compatibility with a commercially available CARB/EPAverified diesel emission control system.
 The equipment specified for use on the WAMA project was also used on the Qantas Hangar project.
 Thus, while separate Master Plan projects, the monitoring, documentation, and reporting conducted for WAMA also applied to the Qantas Hangar project; - Monitoring of diesel emission control devices installed on construction equipment.
-As documented in the above Sections of this report, all devices currently in use on LAX construction projects were deemed functional; - A review and documentation of all exemptions granted by LAWA that allow a piece of diesel construction equipment to operate on LAX construction projects without a best available control technology retrofit.
+As documented in the above Sections of this report, many of the diesel emission control devices are factory installed (Tier 4i and Tier 4).
+All devices currently in use on LAX construction projects were deemed functional; - A review and documentation of all exemptions granted by LAWA that allow a piece of diesel construction equipment to operate on LAX construction projects without a best available control technology retrofit.
 This includes equipment that was deemed incompatible with a verified VDECS, granted an exemption on the basis of safety, or granted a "20-day" exemption on the basis of infrequent equipment use; - During the reporting period, no Notice of Violation (NOV) were levied by the South Coast Air Quality Management District for fugitive dust emissions associated with either earth moving operations or recycled concrete aggregate crushing.
-No dust complaints were received by LAWA from the public; - No excessive noise complaints were received during the reporting period from the public. - In accordance with CBA requirements, CFCI conducted a reassessment of available CARB and EPA-verified diesel emission control systems.
+No dust complaints were received by LAWA from the public; - No excessive noise complaints were received during the reporting period from the public. - On multiple occasions, LAWA enforced delivery curfew violations.
+In certain cases, violations did result in a fine levied by LAWA. - In accordance with CBA requirements, CFCI conducted a reassessment of available CARB and EPA-verified diesel emission control systems.
 This reassessment is conducted on an annual basis.
 The intent is that LAWA use these findings to designate newly verified devices as best available control devices and incorporate the requirement to use these devices into construction bid documents for new construction phases of the LAX Master Plan Program.
 These findings, however, are not to be applied retroactively to Master Plan Projects already in the construction phase.
+As a result of this reassessment, it was determined that no new verified diesel emission control systems have been verified for either on-road vehicles or off-road equipment during the reporting period.
+The last applicable CARB verification was the EWS CleanTech Skyline diesel particulate filter that earned CARB verification in April 2014.

 Overall, diesel equipment used on construction activities during the specified time period was found to be in substantial compliance with all provisions of the CBA Section X.F.
-As noted in a prior Semiannual Report, a few cases were identified where diesel construction equipment appear compatible with a Level 3 VDECS but are not identified by LAWA as requiring a BACT retrofit.
+As discussed in previous sections, a high percentage of equipment supporting current LAX Master Plan projects is Tier 4i or Tier 4 and equipped with a factory-installed diesel emission control system.
+This equipment already meets the most stringent EPA and CARB emissions standards; as such, no additional emissions control retrofits are required.

-The next Semiannual Report will cover the period commencing January 1, 2015 and ending June 30, 2015.
-The Report will cover Phase I construction activities for the Tom Bradley International Terminal - East Aprons, West Aircraft Maintenance Area, and Qantas Hangar projects.
+The next Semiannual Report will cover the period commencing January 1, 2016 and ending June 30, 2016.
+The Report will cover final construction activities for the Tom Bradley International Terminal - East Aprons, West Aircraft Maintenance Area, and Qantas Hangar projects.